Debt To Income Ratio Limit To Qualify For Mortgage Loan

 - One major disadvantage with FHA loans compared to conventional loans is that mortgage insurance premium is mandatory for the life of the loan.

-- Before the new FHA rule came into effect, FHA mortgage insurance premium was only required for a minimum for 5 years and was automatically cancelled once the loan to value of the home reached 78%.
+- Before the new FHA rule came into effect, FHA mortgage insurance premium was only required for a minimum for 5 years and was automatically canceled once the loan to value of the home reached 78%

-- Now, FHA mortgage insurance premium is required as long as you have the FHA loan.
+- Now, the FHA mortgage insurance premium is required as long as you have the FHA loan

-- The only way out of FHA Mortgage Insurance Premium is either to pay off the loan or refinance it to a 80% loan to value conventional mortgage loan.
+- The only way out of FHA Mortgage Insurance Premium is either to pay off the loan or refinance it to an 80% loan to value conventional mortgage loan

 How Deferred Student Loans And IBR Payments Affect DTI